-5. What is the difference between a concertina and an accordion?
+What is the Difference Between a Concertina and an Accordion?

 The most obvious differences between a concertina and an accordion relate to size, sound and button position.

-Concertinas are smaller than accordions and are in fact the smallest of the squeezebox family.
+Although concertinas are often called Concertina Accordions, concertinas are the smaller cousins of the accordion family and are in fact the smallest of the squeezebox family.
 This feature makes the concertina a very portable, very playable instrument for nearly all ages and abilities.

 Concertinas have keys operating parallel to the bellows travel and accordions have keys operating perpendicular to the bellows travel.
 Concertinas feature buttons at both ends of the instrument whereas accordion buttons are on the front.

-A concertina can have any number of buttons, from a tiny concertina featuring only ten buttons (five on each end or side) to large concertinas featuring as many as 70 buttons (35 buttons on each side).
+A concertina can have any number of buttons.
+Many models exist.
+From a tiny concertina featuring only ten buttons (five on each end or side) to large concertinas featuring as many as 70 buttons (35 buttons on each side).
+The options are endless.